Updated: Nov 1, 2022

 Take the first steps into growing your value as a trader with our free online courses, webinars, seminars.
 All from a small team of highly skilled traders with over 15 years’ experience in the financial markets.

 Learn how to use powerful tools such as the macro currency strength meter alongside market positioning through a step-by-step COT tutorial - all at your own pace, including interactive exercises, engaging examples, and full support to help you develop your understanding.

+Paul Tudor Jones follows a global macro strategy when trading forex.
+Therefore, he uses a similar approach we use here at Logikfx.
 When analysing sentiment it's always useful within your trading strategy to analyse the COT report properly.
 Before this however, making sure you have a fundamental direction using the macro currency strength meter is one of our unique edges in the markets.